 head of Buffy’s clique, Kimberly, is played by Hilary Swank, several years shy of her Oscar for Boys Don’t Cry.
 David Arquette is Pike’s buddy, Benny.
 I nearly sprained my brain when an uncredited Ben Affleck popped up as a rival high school’s basketball player (his one line, I’m pretty sure, dubbed); IMDB says that we also get an uncredited Ricki Lake and Seth Green.
 Green’s bit part is notable from a Buffy standpoint, as he’d later play Oz on the TV series, but I couldn’t find him.
 It was also strange to see popular character actor Stephen Root as the principal in light of his turn as a vampire on True Blood.
 Affleck’s on-court vampire nemesis, whoever he is, resembles a young David Johansen as Buster Poindexter crossed with Jim Carrey.

-The movie is hardly all bad and there are certainly glimmers in the script of the Joss Whedon we know as creator of Buffy, Angel, Firefly, and Dr. Horrible’s Sing-Along Blog.
+The movie is hardly all bad and there are certainly glimmers in the script of the Joss Whedon touch we know from Buffy, Angel, Firefly, and Dr. Horrible’s Sing-Along Blog.
 After Merrick tells Buffy that the stomach cramps she feels warn her of proximity to the undead, one can easily hear Sarah Michelle Gellar delivering Swanson’s retort, “Great...
 My secret weapon is PMS.” (“It’s not a weapon,” Merrick pedantically counters, “it’s an alert system.”)
 Swanson is entertainingly vacuous early on and acquits herself fine in the movie’s predictable march through Buffy’s training sequences and development of a conscience.
 Merrick wearing his gloves, fedora, and trenchcoat no matter the setting is the kind of commitment of which the film could have used more if it were going for all-out, straight-faced goof, much like that ludicrous death scene that Reubens milks as Lothos’s henchman Amilyn.
 Reubens, as a kind of vampiric Renfield to the film’s Dracula figure, has some good lines and a truly creepy vibe that’s more fun than his boss’s.
 Lothos, whose portrayal by Hauer reminds me of Anthony Hopkins in one of his slumming-for-a-paycheck roles, does get some choice dialogue of his own — from telling Amilyn, “Honestly, I don’t know how you made it through the Crusades,”

 to attempting to mesmerize Buffy with the Corinthians quote, “It’s time to put away childish things,” one of the lines that in context hints at greater dimensions to the